vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/Sage Vogt/checkin-2.md

 Haven't thought about how people will sign up yet...
 Theres a lot of interconnection going on.
 I will probably have to adjust the backend to accomodates a list of rides.

 #### Deliverables for next checkin:
+- Be able to sign up for a ride
+- Finalize user table structure
+- Utilize PUT/PATCH when updating data in the backend
+- Add linter
+- Work on UI/UX
+- Continue testing
+- Think about an additional api for some kind of data